brunnerh/insert-unicode/README.md

 The message window will not display line breaks, but there is a button that opens the result in a new file.
 Right clicking the notification and selecting "Copy" will also preserve the line breaks.

-You can always open the output in a new file by changing the setting *Show Identified Characters in File* (`insert-unicode.show-identified-characters-in-file`).
+You can always open the output in a new file by changing the setting *Show Identified Characters in File* (`show-identified-characters-in-file`).

 #### Identify View